 Many New Testament books predate the gospels.
-Paul’s letters to the Galatians and Ephesians, for example, were written 15-20 years after the time of Christ.
-Furthermore, there would have been living eyewitnesses who could have discredited these texts if they were not accurate.
+Paul’s letters to the Galatians and Ephesians, for example, were likely written 15-20 years after the time of Christ.
+(See also, Dating the Book of Acts).

 There are many compelling facts you could commit to memory and hundreds of resources you could point to for further study in this area.
 The purpose of this article has not been to give an extensive defense of each of these aspects, but to instead equip believers with a general road map that they can use to navigate a conversation regarding the accuracy and reliability of the Scriptures.